tonychang04/MachineLearningKaggle/README.md

 # MachineLearningKaggle
-I will be uploading the Machine Learning Projects that I finished here.
+I will be uploading the Machine Learning Projects that I finished here, mostly from kaggle.